jnewman747/salamander-heatmap/README.md

  I am using species occurrence data from a database contributed to by pre-dominently citizen scientists.
 The purpose of this map is to create a heatmap of salamanders for the state of Kentucky.

-# Data Management Suggestions
+## Data Management Suggestions
 Clone GitHub repository

 Please create a folder called downloaded-data in a directory (e.g. Desktop) outside repositories tracked by GitHub

+Download the MMQGIS plugin if it hasn't already been installed.

-# Download State Layers
+## Download State Layers
 Navigate to the Census Bureau website: https://www.census.gov/cgi-bin/geo/shapefiles/index.php

 ![image](https://user-images.githubusercontent.com/115514033/205518902-45ed4b4b-58a6-4834-b0b2-fd2c57f3fa80.png)